 Every day, all year through, the

 is calling Ålesund, on it's journey between Bergen in the south to Kirkenes in the north.
 In the summertime, the North bound ship arrives the town around 11, and then departures for Geiranger, before it returns to Ålesund some hours later.

 In the winter time, the

 northbound Hurtigruten goes directly to Molde after docking in Ålesund.
-From the 2013 season the Hurtigruten will be cruising Hjørundfjorden in September and October, after the Geiranger season is over.
+From the 2013 season the Hurtigruten has been cruising Hjørundfjorden in September and October, after the Geiranger season is over.

 Ålesund Airport Vigra is an important hub for the region, with